-To keep things simple and easy, as he didn't need to use all the advanced features that may be available in Microsoft Office (desktop version), I directed him to use Microsoft Office Online.
+To keep things simple and easy, as he did not need to use all the advanced features that may be available in Microsoft Office (desktop version), I directed him to use Microsoft Office Online.

 Microsoft Office Online is an online version of Microsoft Office that is a free to use online and provides basic document editing and writing functionality.
 Sufficient for most everyday usage.

 It is different from Microsoft Office 365 online (which will give the full features as you would on a desktop version of the same), however, for most people who normally only use the basic features most of the time - this is sufficient (Just as it is for those who are comfortable using Google Docs - which is also slowly improving it's free online features as well).

 If you're interested, here's some quick steps on how to use Office online.

 Requirements: A desktop web browser.
 As long as your desktop computer/ laptop has a web browser it should work.
 This includes most Linux platforms (e.g. Ubuntu, Lubuntu, Fedora), and Macs.

 1. All you need to do is go to https://office.com/

 2. Click on what you would like to use

 - Create and share Office documents (Word Online, Excel Online, PowerPoint Online, or OneNote Online)